-The project file (aka design or MTD file), which has the .mtd extension, is deployed to the server.
-It is the solution that will be accessed by the MobileTogether Client app.
-When the project file is deployed to the server it is stored in a MobileTogether Server database, and the server will reference the file by its name.
+The project file (.mtd file) is the solution file.
+It is deployed to the server and accessed from there by the MobileTogether Client app.
+When the project file is deployed to the server it is stored in the server's database of solutions, and the server will reference the file by its name.
 The project file uses other files (such as XML files and image files), from which it reads data and to which it can write data.
 These associated files can be stored at the following locations:

 •These data files will be read-only on the server.